 The nature of business is manufacturing of Jewellery.
-The inheritant risks to the business of your Company are as follows:
+The risks to the business of your Company are as follows:

-- a.
-Foreign Exchange Risk
+- Foreign Exchange Risk

 - b.
 Gold Price Risk

-- c.
-Stiff Competition
+- C. Stiff Competition

 - d.
-Government Policy on import of gold

-- e.
-Risk elements in business transactions

-- f.
 Labour Risk

 The prices of Jewellery consist of Gold, Diamonds & Labour, out of this three, Gold and diamonds consist of 90% of the price of Jewellery.
 Your Company has no control on the price of Gold and Diamonds and the same is available through Exchanges, Market and Banks.
-The said risk shall results in favourable / unfavourable to your Company.
+The said risk is favourable / unfavourable to your Company.
 The nature of risk is dynamic of business and entrepreneurship.
 In the opinion of the Board, there are no risks which shall threaten the existence of the Company.